 Yep!
 Just let me know who at your venue I should send it to and if they require being listed as “additionally insured.”

 In my experience, no two couples or wedding days are the same, so rather than ask you to choose from a set menu of packages, I custom create a film quote specific to you and your partner.
 A lot of what I'm interested in on our initial call is not just getting to know you, but figuring out how exactly I can help you two capture the most EPIC party you will probably ever throw.
-I can tell you that you can expect a quote of at least $6,500.
+I can tell you that my recent quotes have been around $8,500 and up.
 It's going to vary based on number of hours, length and type of film, and if you are interested in any products like a custom USB or video album.

 Step one is to reach out!
 I’ll confirm that I’m available for your wedding day and send you a link to schedule a get-to-know you phone call.
 (Before we chat, I’ll send over a questionnaire to get some details so we can *actually* get to know each other and not spend the first 15 minutes taking notes and spelling names.)